multiversx/mx-sdk-rs/contracts/examples/digital-cash/README.md

 4. Appends source funds to the destination deposit
 5. Updates destination's expiration to source's expiration
 6. Removes the source deposit from storage
+7. If an additional fee is sent with the call, it is added to the destination deposit's fees

 **Important**: The caller must be the depositor of the destination deposit, and the destination must have sufficient fees to cover the combined total of existing funds plus forwarded funds.